 Term leases (also referred to as long-term leases) provide a customer with a specified number of containers for a specified period, typically ranging from three to five years, with an associated set of pick-up and drop-off conditions.
 Our term leases generally require our lessees to maintain all units on lease for the duration of the lease.
-Such leases provide us with enhanced cash flow certainty due to their extended duration and typically carry lower per diem rates than other lease types.
-As of December 31, 2010, 72.8% of our total on hire fleet, as measured in TEU, was on term leases.
+Such leases provide us with enhanced cash flow certainty due to their extended duration and but carry lower per diem rates than other lease types.
+As of December 31, 2011, 74.5% of our owned on hire fleet, as measured in TEU, was on term leases.

-As of December 31, 2010, our term leases had an average remaining duration of 2.8 years, assuming no leases are renewed.
+As of December 31, 2011, our term leases had an average remaining duration of 3.6 years, assuming no leases are renewed.
 However, we believe that many of our customers will renew leases for containers that are less than sale age at the expiration of the lease.
-In addition, our containers typically remain on-hire at the contractual per diem rate for an average of an additional 14 months beyond the end of the contractual lease term, for leases that are not extended, due to the logistical requirements our customers face by having to return containers to specific drop-off locations.
+In addition, our containers typically remain on-hire at the contractual per diem rate for an average of an additional 16 months beyond the end of the contractual lease term, for leases that are not extended, due to the logistical requirements our customers face by having to return containers to specific drop-off locations.

-The following are the minimum future rentals for our total fleet at December 31, 2010, due under long-term leases (in thousands):
+The following are the minimum future rentals for our owned fleet at December 31, 2011, due under long-term leases (in thousands):